The Count of Monte Cristo (1998 miniseries)

 The Count of Monte Cristo (a.k.a.
-Le Comte de Monte Cristo) is a French-Italian four-part miniseries based on the 1844 novel The Count of Monte Cristo by Alexandre Dumas père.
+Le Comte de Monte Cristo) is a French-Italian four-part miniseries based on the 1844 novel The Count of Monte Cristo by Alexandre Dumas.

+The series had approximately 12 million viewers for each episode during its initial premier in September 1998.
+The series premiered on Bravo on 21 June 1999 in the United States.

 Plot

 Edmond Dantès is falsely accused of Bonapartism and sentenced to spend the rest of his life imprisoned in the dreaded Château d'If, an island fortress from which no prisoner has ever escaped, and to which the most dangerous political prisoners are sent.
-While imprisoned, he meets Abbé Faria, a fellow prisoner whom everyone believes to be mad.
-Abbé tells Edmond of a fantastic treasure hidden away on a tiny island, that only he knows the location.
-After many years in prison, the old Abbé dies, and Edmond escapes disguised as the dead body to find the treasure Abbé told him of, so he can use the new-found wealth to exact revenge on those who have wronged him.
+While imprisoned, he meets the Abbé Faria, a fellow prisoner whom everyone believes to be mad.
+The Abbé tells Edmond of a fantastic treasure hidden away on a tiny island, that only he knows the location of.
+After many years in prison, the old Abbé dies.
+Edmond escapes and creates a new identity for himself as he swears to exact a cruel vengeance on the three men responsible for his suffering.